LastHope0/TRITPO-Lab2/ReadMe.md

 ## License

-Project Burning-Lab.SwipeDetector is distributed under the MIT license.
+Project Health is distributed under the MIT license.